fabiog1901/IoT-predictive-maintenance/README.md

 ## Lab 1 - CDSW: Train the model

+In this and the following lab, you will wear the had of a Data Scientist.
+You will write the model code, train it several times and finally deploy the model to Production.
+All within 30 minutes!

 **STEP 0** : Configure CDSW

 Open CDSW Web UI and click on *sign up for a new account*.
 As you're the first user to login into CDSW, you are granted admin privileges.